A young boy with a broken arm

 Next day, he was virtually pain-free, and swelling had almost disappeared and bruising minimal at day 5.

 Remarkably, X-rays showed new bone growth, and the boy was pain-free with a full range of movement of the elbow so the sling was dispensed with.
 The orthopedic surgeon was impressed with the rapid recovery in that it would normally take at least six to eight weeks to dispense to reach this stage.
 For some reason. he would not accept that wheatgrass had anything to do with it.

 To begin with, wheatgrass slows and/or stops cutaneous and subcutaneous bleeding.
 I have observed this phenomenon many times, for instance when treating open wounds that have bled for several hours, where application of wheatgrass extract rapidly staunched small vessel bleeding.
 Also, tissue swelling for instance in a sprained ankle can be reduced in an hour or two – without ice.

-In fractures, where there is usually considerable bleeding from the broken bone, wheatgrass slows or halts the hemorrhage which slows the healing process.
-Pain reduction is usually quite rapid.
-Even if the wheatgrass is applied to the exposed skin at the ends of a plaster, it can still work.
+With fractures, where there is usually considerable bleeding from the broken bone, wheatgrass is able to slow or halt the blood flow which slows the healing process, and pain is reduced.
+Remarkably, if the fractured limb is already in plaster, application of wheatgrass to the exposed skin at the ends of the plaster will also work!

 Dr. Chris Reynolds.